JetBrains-Research/KotlinMemoryModelResearch/litmus/litmus.md

 overly-complicated, loosely specified, and fragile.
 For example, if the object reference is leaked from the constructor, the guarantee described above is no longer applicable.

-#### Notes

-- The special treatment of final fields in JMM was introduced for enabling safe publication patterns for immutable objects, while avoiding performance overhead of `volatile` accesses (at the time of first JMM spec Java had only this kind of atomic accesses).
-  From that time, many languages (including Java itself) have adopted `acquire`/`release` access modes, which provide more rigorous approach for lightweight publication patterns.
-  For these reasons, instead of duplicating problematic final fields semantics in Kotlin, we would recommend to instead provide `acquire` and `release` atomic accesses.

 #### Links